Art vs Design – A Timeless Debate

 With our contestants in the ring, it’s time for the debate to begin.
 Gentlemen, touch gloves and go to your corners.

-Is Design Art?
+What Is Design in Art?

 Micah: Design is art.
 Art is design.
 No exceptions.

 Let’s be clear—I’m aware of how unpopular my position is, especially among my design peers.
 I’ve been to talks, read books, spoken with colleagues, and taken classes determined to establish the irreconcilable differences between art and design.
-Whenever I share my views, the backlash comes quick and fierce, but I remain unmoved by the counter-arguments (good luck, Miklos).
+Whenever I share my views, the art design backlash comes quick and fierce, but I remain unmoved by the counter-arguments (good luck, Miklos).

 The insistence on a distinction between art and design has been like a constant, low-grade fever that’s bothered me for the last 15 years—first through my industrial design training, then during a fine arts graduate degree, and on into my career in branding and illustration.